AymanJabr/Useful-Algorithm-links/README.md

 https://medium.com/amiralles/mastering-data-structures-in-ruby-queues-350a89fa8f79

 ### Meeting #5 (12/04/2021):
-Implementing a Queue using 2 Stacks, Implementing a Stack using 2 Queues, Breadth-first search of a map implementation.
+Implementing a Queue using 2 Stacks, Implementing a Stack using 2 Queues, Breadth-first search of a map implementation: https://www.youtube.com/watch?v=hgXYxhmo3Hk